openpreserve/ToMaR/ABOUT.md

 * Easy take up of external tools with a clear mapping between the instructions and the physical invocation of the tool
 * Use the SCAPE Toolspec, as well as other existing Toolspecs
 * Associate simple keywords with complex command-line patterns
-* No programming skills are required as only a control file needs to be set up per job.
+* No programming skills are required as only a control file needs to be set up per job

 ToMaR Can Be Used By
 --------------------